Was this face the face

 This is cartoon history.
 Simon Jenkins, in a recent article for The Guardian, ‘Fake-history films like Vice and The Uncivil War are the new threat to truth‘, says that the falsities and misleading simplicities of historical films are a dangerous misrepresentation of history.
 ‘If a newspaper declared on its front page, “These stories are based on real events, and some of them are true”, it would be laughed out of court.
 When films do it, they claims Oscars’.
 The argument is well made, though the answer is not to demand that history films keep strictly to factual truth but rather to educate audiences to understand better the complexities involved.
 Filmmakers have a duty to story, not history.
 The problem with Vice is that it asserts the latter, and in so doing fails to succeed with the former.

 How much better might Vice have been if it had focussed more on George Bush than Dick Cheney.
 The story of the man unsuited to high office but driven there by the demands of his family, only to find power slipping from his hands through the machinations of another who has the greater understanding of (and desire for) power – now there is a subject worthy of a Shakespeare play.
 Richard II may not provide the perfect analogy, but its theme of the transfer of kingship is grounded in the idea of the divine right of kings, the unitary executive theory of its time.
 Where does the right to power lie?
-Should they who best understand how power works be those who end up exercising it?
+Should they who understand best how power works be those who end up exercising it?

 There was something else that I saw in the two productions, and it lay in the faces.
 Among the pleasures that Vice offers is its lookalike performances – Christian Bale as Cheney, Steve Carrell as Donald Rumsfeld, Sam Rockwell as George Bush, with cameos along the way for Henry Kissinger, Condoleeza Rice, Gerald Ford, Colin Powell, Karl Rove and many more.
 It is not just the snapshot recognition, but in some way power (for that is what it must be) that is transferred to the audience through the act of viewing.
 To be impersonated is to be captured, to suffer some loss of power.
 It is why we value cartoons, but there is something more in seeing how an actor can inhabit greatness and so reveal that which is less than great.
-They become a key to our understanding, just as many a celebrity or politician has become which an impersonator uses to portray them.
+They become a key to our understanding, just as many a celebrity or politician has become that which an impersonator uses to portray them.
 We are only ever what people think we are.

 It may have been the same when Richard II was first staged.
 One of the challenges modern audiences have with Shakespeare’s history plays is all those dukes named after places.
 Which is Northumberland and why is he arguing with Carlisle?
 What is Gloucester to York, or Surrey to Salisbury?
 Their motives and allegiances may all be there in Holinshed, faithfully transferred to the stage by Shakespeare, but they seem almost interchangeable.
 It must have been different in 1595.
 Though the figures were not contemporaries – it was far too dangerous for the Elizabethan stage to depict living characters – they would have been far better understood, as relatively recent history.
 Moreover, the audience must have seen parallels with those who did have power over them.
 Those named after those same places still ruled the land, yet here they were on the stage before us, the victim of forces the same as the rest of us.
 They became the actors who portrayed them.